-BioWorld's News Director, Lynn Yoffee, leads a team of journalists from around the world that produces daily insider intelligence on key business, scientific, clinical and regulatory news covering the development of innovative human therapeutics and medical technologies.
+BioWorld's Publisher, Lynn Yoffee, leads a team of journalists from around the world that produces daily insider intelligence on key business, scientific, clinical and regulatory news covering the development of innovative human therapeutics and medical technologies.
 Under her direction, BioWorld has won dozens of awards for excellence in journalism from the Specialized Information Publishing Association.
 During her tenure with BioWorld (1994-1997, 2007-present), she has guided the development of special series and investigative reports on key industry trends ranging from the lack of diversity in clinical trials to the burgeoning biosimilars sector and to the explosion of digital health.
 Yoffee started her career as a newspaper reporter and later moved into health care and medical science publishing for B2B and consumer audiences.

 Jennifer Boggs joined the BioWorld group in 2004 as a staff writer after working for several years in newspapers.
 She was promoted to the position of assistant managing editor in 2008 and in 2011 was appointed as BioWorld's managing editor.
 Boggs is the driving force behind BioWorld's daily news cycle, coordinating coverage of breaking news, analysis, conferences and special series.
 Importantly, as the volume of news has increased over the years, she keeps the editorial team focused on the most innovative therapeutics in development.

-Holland Johnson is the executive editor of BioWorld MedTech.
+Holland Johnson is the managing editor of BioWorld MedTech.
 He has more than 15 years of editorial and reporting experience, including the last 12 years in the newsletter industry covering medical technology, home health care and clinical advances in oncology and women's health.
 Prior to that, Johnson was a beat reporter for the Athens Observer.

 Anette Breindl, PhD is the senior science editor at BioWorld, where she oversees the coverage of preclinical research.
 She has been with BioWorld since 2004, after starting her career in science communications at Atkins + Associates, a precursor firm to Canale Communications.
 She has also worked as a freelance writer for U.S. and German publications and co-authored several peer-reviewed papers.
 Breindl earned her PhD from the Leibniz Institute for Neurobiology in Magdeburg, Germany.
 Breindl also teaches science communications at the University at Albany, where she is a visiting scholar.